sandialabs/Prove-It/readme.md

    `__pv_it` folders throughout the Prove-It sub-folders.
 The `--clean` option will erase anything that may have been added to your local database before extracting the downloaded version.

-4) Take a look at the `tutorial` folder.
-It has numbered Jupyter notebooks (and html versions for convenience) that introduce Prove-It concepts in an appropriate order.
-There are also tutorial notebooks/html in various packages with specific information about that package.
-A particularly useful one is

-   `proveit/logic/equality/equality_tutorial.ipynb`

-   in the `packages` folder.
-Furthermore, there are `_proofs_` folders in various packages with Jupyter notebooks that prove theorems of the package.
-You can peek at these for examples of how Prove-It works in practice.
-Note that `proofs` folders, without the underscores, are outdated proofs that will likely fail to execute.

-5) It is intended that packages continue to be added and updated to cover an ever-expanding range of mathematical knowledge.
-Packages may have cross dependencies (as long as there is no circular reasoning in any particular proof).
+4) It is intended that theory packages continue to be added and updated to cover an ever-expanding range of mathematical knowledge.
+Theory packages may have cross dependencies (as long as there is no circular reasoning in any particular proof).
 Classes/objects that should be accessible externally should be imported in the `__init__.py` file of the top-level package, and they should be accessed, externally, at this top level.
 For example, the `Or` class is contained in the python file